 Landmark is a superior company that had a hard-to-remember name and an unclear deliverable, thus requiring a new name and a clearly defined brand story, whereas Montecito Landscape is a company that services one of the most expensive ZIP codes in the US, but failed to keep its brand up-to-date with its changing demography and homeowners.

 Which Type of Rebrand are You?

 Have the demographics shifted or aged (or died) in your space?
 Failure to recognize this will leave your brand dead and gone with your customer base.
-Recognize you’re a 1.
-New Public Rebrand.
+Recognize you’re a 1, the New Public Rebrand.

 Is the technology in your industry advancing, chasing expectations?
-If so, then you’re a 2.
-Technological Advance Rebrand.
+If so, then you’re a 2, the Technological Advance Rebrand.

 Have you grown the company and evolved it without remembering to evolve your brand along the way?
-Then you’re a 3.
-Evolutionary Rebrand.
+Then you’re a 3, the Evolutionary Rebrand.

 Are you so busy, you never stopped to identity who your public really is?
-Then you are a 5.
-Know-Your-Public Rebrand that needs to define why people are buying so your brand correctly parallels that.
+Then you are a 5, the Know-Your-Public Rebrand that needs to define why people are buying so your brand correctly parallels that.

 Now that you know, it’s time to act.